 We recommend that you use the parameters described above when you use Robocopy to preseed files for DFS Replication.
 However, you can change some of their values or add additional parameters.
 For example, you might find out through testing that you have the capacity to set a higher value (thread count) for the /MT parameter.
-Also, if you will replicate larger files primarily, you might be able to increase copy performance by adding the /j option for unbuffered I/O. For more information about Robocopy parameters, see the Robocopy command-line reference.
+Also, if you'll primarily replicate larger files, you might be able to increase copy performance by adding the /j option for unbuffered I/O. For more information about Robocopy parameters, see the Robocopy command-line reference.

 After copying completes, examine the log for any errors or skipped files.
-Use Robocopy to copy any skipped files individually; do not re-copy the entire set of files.
-If files were skipped because of exclusive locks, retry copying individual files with Robocopy later, or accept that those files will require over-the-wire replication by DFS Replication during initial synchronization.
+Use Robocopy to copy any skipped files individually instead of recopying the entire set of files.
+If files were skipped because of exclusive locks, either try copying individual files with Robocopy later, or accept that those files will require over-the-wire replication by DFS Replication during initial synchronization.

 After you complete the initial copy, and use Robocopy to resolve issues with as many skipped files as possible, you will use the Get-DfsrFileHash cmdlet in Windows PowerShell or the Dfsrdiag command to validate the preseeded files by comparing file hashes on the source and destination servers.
 For detailed instructions, see Step 2: Validate Preseeded Files for DFS Replication.